The Loyola-Chicago Ramblers’ Cinderella runs in the men’s NCAA basketball tournament ended too soon, but Sister Jean is still going strong.

 Sister Jean has the moxie to say “yes” to opportunities that come her way and trust the one she believes orchestrates those opportunities to supply her with what she needs.

 Moxie won’t shield you from the mockers.

 In the final moments of the Michigan game, as the Ramblers’ fate was all but sealed, Sister Jean left her spot on the sidelines.
-Commentators noted her exit, and the Twitterverse erupted in judgement.
+Commentators noted her exit, and the Twitterverse erupted in judgment.
 Cruel memes featuring Sister Jean superimposed with an image of a teary Michael Jordan began making the rounds along with “jokes” about her being a fair-weather fan and a fraud.

-In truth, Sister Jean was making her way to the team tunnel, so that she would be ready to greet her team as they exited the court.
+In truth, Sister Jean was making her way to the team tunnel so that she would be ready to greet her team as they exited the court.
 She wanted to be where she always was, the first friendly face to greet them with a squeeze of the hand, a hug, and a word of encouragement.

-Our world is quick to judge and to mock, and people with moxie can be easy targets.
-But folks with real moxie, like Sister Jean, simply go on doing what they are called to do, how they are called to do it, despite the haters.
+Our world is quick to judge and mock, and people with moxie can be easy targets.
+But folks with real moxie, like Sister Jean, go on doing what they are called to do, how they are called to do it, despite the haters.

 People with moxie always look to the next game.

-I don’t know the contents of the last email she sent to this team after their loss to Michigan.
+I don’t know the contents of the last email she sent this team after their loss to Michigan.
 But I would imagine it was full of encouragement.
 I’m sure she called out great plays and excellent effort.
-I’m sure, too, that she encouraged them to look ahead, some to next season and some to the next season of life.
+I’m sure, too, that she encouraged them to look ahead, some to the next season and some to the next season of life.

-Wherever these young men go, they will know they have had their own special guardian angel looking out for them, advising them and asking God to bless and keep them.
+Wherever these young men go, they will know they have had their own special guardian angel looking out for them, advising them, and asking God to bless and keep them.
 That’s a powerful gift.